-There are specific programs available to children receiving treatment at NYU Langone’s Hospital for Joint Diseases and NYU Langone’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders.
+There are specific programs available to children receiving treatment at NYU Langone Orthopedic Hospital and NYU Langone’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders.

 For information on services available to your child and family, talk with your child’s nurse.